Hit and Run (Breathe Carolina song)

 "Hit and Run" is a song by American electronic music group Breathe Carolina.
-It was released on May 22, 2012 as the second single from the reloaded version of their third studio album Hell Is What You Make It.
+It was released on May 22, 2012, as the second single from the deluxe edition of their third studio album Hell Is What You Make It: RELOADED.
+A music video directed by Travis Kopach was released in promotion of the single on June 13, 2012.
+The song peaked at number 19 on the US Dance/Electronic Digital Song Sales chart.

 Background and composition

-The song was written by David Schmitt, Kyle Even, Eric Armenta, Joshua Aragon, Luis Bonet, and Lindy Robbins while production was handled by Ian Kirkpatrick and Matt Squire.
-The track runs at 124 BPM and is in the key of F-sharp minor.
-Band member Kyle Even said that the song was one of his favorites from the album.
-Even said that the song is about, "wanting things to stay the same, but wanting them to be different, too."
+In December 2011, Breathe Carolia signed with Columbia Records and began preparing to write and record new material in January 2012, for a deluxe edition of Hell Is What You Make It, expected to be released later that year.
+According to Kyle Even, it was to "help us drive a next single."
+Even later confirmed the new single titled "Hit and Run", was expected to be released sometime in April.

 The band released the cover art for "Hit and Run" on May 16, 2012.
 They first performed the song live on May 19, 2012.
-The song premiered on Alternative Press on May 21, 2012 and was released digitally the following day.
+The song premiered on Alternative Press on May 21, 2012, and was released digitally the following day.
 A lyric video was released that same day.
-A remix to the song was released in July 2012 that was included in the reloaded version of Hell Is What You Make It.
+A remix to the song made by Wideboys was included in the reloaded version of Hell Is What You Make It, released in July 2012.
+Another remix to the song made by Beat Thrillerz was released separately on October 18, 2012, via SoundCloud.
 The song sold 20,000 digital downloads in its first week.

+The song was written by David Schmitt, Kyle Even, Eric Armenta, Joshua Aragon, Luis Bonet, and Lindy Robbins, while production was handled by Ian Kirkpatrick and Matt Squire.
+Band member Kyle Even said that the song was one of his favorites from the album.
+Even said that the song is about, "wanting things to stay the same, but wanting them to be different, too."